resurfaceio/importer/README.md

 ## Installing with Maven

-⚠️ We publish our official binaries on [CloudSmith](https://cloudsmith.com) rather than Maven Central, because CloudSmith is awesome.
+⚠️ We publish our official binaries on [CloudSmith](https://cloudsmith.io/~resurfaceio/repos/public/packages/) rather than Maven Central, because CloudSmith is awesome and **free** for open-source projects.

 If you want to call this utility from your own Java application, add these sections to `pom.xml` to install: